plforacle/mysql-ai-chatbot-rag/setup-sakila/setup-sakila.md

 - Install  Sakila
 - Explore the Sakila Database in MySQL
-- Add the vector column to the Sakila film table
+- Prepare Sakila for  RAG processing

 ### Prerequisites